Calgary Personal Injury Lawyers

 • And more

-What happens if your LTD benefits are terminated before or at the two-year mark?
+What Happens if Your LTD Benefits are Terminated Before or at the Two-Year Mark?

 Under most policies, the two-year mark is an important stage in the life of a long-term disability claim.
 At this stage, the “own occupation” test can end and the new “any occupation” test comes into effect, making the eligibility for disability benefits more difficult.
 In some cases, the insurance companies will suggest you can do another job and deny your benefits.
 In some cases, this might include a job you have never done and one that you don’t think you are healthy enough to do.